-If you are experiencing stepper motors which are buzzing/whining, skipping, or they are not turning as expected, this guide will help you troubleshoot.
+If you are experiencing stepper motors which are buzzing / whining, skipping, or they are not turning as expected, this guide will help you troubleshoot the onboard drivers.
+These steps are not relevant to external stepper drivers.

 For the Trinamic Stepper Drivers used on the LaserBoard, the current limit for each built in driver is 1.2 amps RMS current.
 Review the stepper motor datasheet, which will probably provide a spec that is a PEAK current value and should not be exceeded.